hwheinzen/stringl10n/cmd/stringl10n/README.md

 `	err := errors(t("programmer's words 1", "de"))`

-After translating you can substitute text/template expressions inside the string with matching variables.
+After translating you can substitute text/template expressions in the string with matching variables.
+You can let stringl10n register fuctions to the template.FuncMap, so any kind of formatting is possible.
 More info is in the API docs.